TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/15_Publishing_Process.md

 #### Step 9: Official Publication

-After passing the review, the application will be listed on the TNAS App Center within 1-2 business days:
+After passing the review, the application will be listed on the TOS App Center within 1-2 business days:
 - Users can search for and install the application in the App Center
 - Developers can check the application status change to "Published" under [My Applications]